sara-sabr/ITStrategy/_posts/en/2020-11-17-FWD50-in-the-open.md

 - Pia Andrews presented on [The Crisis Paradox For Leadership: Balancing Urgency and Importance](https://t.co/RELqF74GgK?amp=1)
 - Honey Ducanay's part of the Delivering of the Speed of Need workshop entitled [Enabling conditions, not just heroics](https://t.co/a7u53IwYqs) is available on her blog
-- Also from the 'Delivering at the Speed of Need workshop, the panelists made their [cheatsheet on delivering at the speed of need](https://docs.google.com/presentation/d/1gL57LdKFFZOm5ngL1HqHubzzG80aLewDcJY8hTDqsaQ/edit#slide=id.p) openly available
+- Also from the 'Delivering at the Speed of Need workshop, the panelists made their [cheat sheet on delivering at the speed of need](https://docs.google.com/presentation/d/1gL57LdKFFZOm5ngL1HqHubzzG80aLewDcJY8hTDqsaQ/edit#slide=id.p) openly available
-- Simon Wardley’s FWD50 presentation isn’t public but a lot of [his presentations](https://wardley-maps-community.github.io/awesome-wardley-maps/) are openly available as is his book [Wardley maps: The use of topographical intelligence in business strategy](https://medium.com/wardleymaps/on-being-lost-2ef5f05eb1ec).
+- Simon Wardley's FWD50 presentation isn't public but a lot of [his presentations](https://wardley-maps-community.github.io/awesome-wardley-maps/) are openly available as is his book [Wardley maps: The use of topographical intelligence in business strategy](https://medium.com/wardleymaps/on-being-lost-2ef5f05eb1ec).
 He also shared a link to a random [strategy generator](http://strategy-madlibs.herokuapp.com/) (the code for which is on GitHub code) which made a lot of us on the IT Strategy team chuckle as each refresh gives a new buzz-wordy nonsense strategy.
 - Ann-Marie Cavanagh, Deputy Government Chief Digital Office and Deputy Chief Executive Digital Public Service, New Zealand, shared her governments [Digital Strategy](https://www.digital.govt.nz/digital-government/strategy/strategy-summary/strategy-for-a-digital-public-service/) and [Digital Inclusion Outcomes Framework](https://www.digital.govt.nz/dmsdocument/167~digital-inclusion-outcomes-framework/html) during her talk on COVID-19 and Economic Recovery: New Zealand's lessons learnt on digital inclusion and resilience.
 - The folks who participated on the Can the Platform Be Of Service? - The Commitment To Person-centred Design When Adopting Tech Models In The Public Sector, made the highlights of their presentation available in this ['Can the platform be of service' miro board](https://miro.com/app/board/o9J_kg8Sr3c=/).